TheHeatseeker/quartztest/content/Cultural Identity and Mental Health.md

 Cultures dictate behaviors and values people have long put into things, and a shift of culture completely dissolves those value systems.
 It means what was long considered a morally incorrect behavior is now just a commonplace habit, or virtues of the past are now relics of antiquity in the new era.

 "Tradition is not the worship of ashes, but the preservation of fire," said Gustav Mahler.
-But what do we do when there is no fire, and the remembrance of ashes only seem to suffocate our lungs from the realization that there is no fire left to burn, that the ways of our forefathers have been on borrowed time?
+But what do we do when there is no fire, and the remembrance of ashes only seem to suffocate our lungs from the realization that there is no fire left burning, that the ways of our forefathers have been on borrowed time, and that time is over?

+> [!NOTE] Where is the fire?
-**"But what good is the splendor of bygone banquets to a starving man?
+> **"But what good is the splendor of bygone banquets to a starving man?
 What good is the clinking of gold that a poor man hears through the wall of time?"**
-(Ernst Jünger, *Eumeswill*)
+> (Ernst Jünger, *Eumeswill*)